efectusmagnus/reactnd-project-myreads-starter/README.md

 # MyReads - Project N°7

-This project was built for the Udacity React Nanodegree Program.
+This project was built for the Udacity Front-End Web Nanodegree Program.
 The purpose of the project was to add interactivity to the app by refactoring the static code.

 ![My Reads in all standard formats](https://i.imgur.com/XRAxrCG.jpg)